hippymulehead/EZTools/README.md

 EZTools

-EZTools has a lot of handy tools for Linux use.
+EZTools has a lot of handy tools for Linux as a shared lib.